JDACS4C-IMPROVE/docs/content/API.rst

 | 3.
 Infer
 | Uses the saved model to perform inference with the inference split of the ML data.

 Additionally, general IMPROVE parameters are used for every model, as well as application-specific parameters (e.g. DRP).
-Model curators can create model-specific parameters, and these can be found HERE. `TODO` define HERE
+Model curators can create model-specific parameters, and these can be found :doc:`here <api_model>`.